juansanchez228/se_project_spots/README.md

 # Project 3: Spots

-A page were you can display pictures and share them with other people.
+A page where you can display pictures and share them with other people.

 ## Description